thoughtbot/maintaining-open-source-projects/book/02-community.md

 >
 > It will get attention from more people than in this issue tracker.
 Thanks!

-Some issues get stale, with not even the requester chiming in it anymore.
+Some issues get stale, with not even the requester replying to your feedback anymore.
 It’s impossible to solve a bug report when there is not enough information, or when there's nobody who has seen the problem to answer any question.
 An example response we use for these cases
 follows: